Battle of Camel (Jamal) - Disrespecting Hadith

 The fabricators of Hadith, the so called Imams and their associates have suggested to the simple and ignorant people that there are many problems of life where the Holy Qur'aan gives no guidance or is silent or it does not clearly mention, and only Hadith describes such problems and gives guidance.

-The fabricators of Hadith have an agenda based on disregarding the Qur'aan, the Prophet and animosity towards his companions.
+The fabricators of Hadith have an agenda based on disregarding the Qur'aan, the Prophet and animosity towards several of his (pbuh) contempories.

 The matter to ponder is when two Muslims or group of Muslims take up their weapons against each other, does the Qur'aan give any guidance in this or not?
 If yes, then whether it clearly describes or is ambiguous so that people have to refer to Qum, Bukhara, Tirmiz, Nishapur or Deoband for its clarification?